-But for the few brave souls who travel through West Africa, Burkina Faso has become a thoroughfare.
-It's usually the path for overland travellers making their way from Mali to Ghana.
+For the few brave souls who do travel through West Africa, Burkina Faso has become a thoroughfare for overland travelers making their way from Mali to Ghana.

-But Burkina Faso is still a place you need to be wary about, with the local security situation is crumbling, and there is no end in sight.
+Burkina Faso is a destination you need to be cautious, where the local security situation is crumbling, and there is no end in sight.

-West Africa has been a hot-bed of political tensions for decades.
+The region of Western Africa has been a troubled spot for political tension for decades.
 Few can remember a peaceful time, and Burkina Faso is no different.
 While Burkina Faso has its fair share of tension and unrest, it is also a country with welcoming people, stunning landscapes and amazing culture.

 Burkina Faso's political tension is linked to political issues and government corruption.
 Protests occurred against the ruling party and upheavals involving the army generally set the tone of what violence may break out.
 Tensions have continued to heighten since a military coup by rebels associated with the now former president occurred in September 2015.

 A presidential election was then held in November 2015, with a new president Roch Marc Christian Kabore being elected.
 Subsequently, arrest warrants were issued for the former present Blaise Compoare due his involvement with the military coup.

 The nation's capital, Ouagadougou, remains relatively calm, but it's the smaller towns around the country that are an issue when we talk security.